 - a.
 The Canon to the Ordinary is tasked by the Bishop to assist him in the administration of his Office, to provide for clergy development, clergy deployment and pastoral relations.
-The clergy of the Diocese always have priority of access to the Bishop, but often matters taken up with the Bishop will be referred to the Canon to the Ordinary. - b.
+The clergy of the Diocese always have priority of access to the Bishop but often matters taken up with the Bishop will be referred to the Canon to the Ordinary. - b.
 Parishes and missions must inform the Bishop of the Diocese as soon as possible after the incumbent member of the clergy has submitted his or her resignation.
 In no case should a search for pastoral leadership begin until consultation has been had with the Canon to the Ordinary. - c.
 Parishes and missions seeking interim clerical ministry following a resignation and during the search process must consult with the Canon to the Ordinary before engaging such an interim minister. - d.
 Parishes and missions must consult with the Bishop and Canon to the Ordinary before beginning the search process.
 Parish in search will receive a list of names for consideration from the Canon to the Ordinary.
 Other names must be shared with the Canon for appropriate background check and vetting. - e.
-Parish hiring associate clergy must inform the Canon to the Ordinary prior to an offer or negotiation of terms.
+Parish hiring associate clergy must inform the Canon to the Ordinary prior to an offer or negotiation of terms. - f.

-- f.
 Parish should share all letters of agreement for clergy with the Canon to the Ordinary. - g.
 Clergy desiring to continue their education, pursue sabbaticals, or consider their career opportunities and options should consult with the Canon to the Ordinary. - h.
 Clergy experiencing difficulty with the parish should consult with the Bishop or the Canon to the Ordinary at the earliest possible opportunity. - i.
-Clergy considering retirement should consult with the Canon to the Ordinary well in advance of the contemplated date of retirement. - j.
-The Canon to the Ordinary plans conferences with Wardens and Treasurers of the parishes and missions of the Diocese.
+Clergy considering retirement should consult with the Canon to the Ordinary well in advance of the contemplated date of retirement.